The answer to the question "When was the fountain pen invented?" is a long and rambling one.

 Fountain pens were invented to create a writing instrument that would provide continuous writing.

 A continuously writing pen would also allow anyone to write without having to acquire skills cutting quills properly and extra equipment necessary to write (quill, ink, knife, etc...).

 So who finally made this novel idea a reality?

-It is unknown who actually invented the "first" fountain pen, but it is often credited to Arab Egypt in the 10th century.
+Someone unknown actually invented the "first" fountain pen, but many often credit Arab Egypt in the 10th century.